by Kristen Griffin

 On Tuesday, the Senate will vote on the Farm Bill, an omnibus piece of legislation that is voted on or renewed every five years that includes the proposed cuts to food stamps.
 However, Senator Kirsten Gillibrand (D-NY) offered up a potential solution to the food stamp controversy in the form of an amendment that targets the legitimate abuses of the SNAP system.

-Posted by John Vogel on Jun 20 2012, With 0 Reads, Filed under Vet News.
+Posted by John Vogel on June 20, 2012, With 4558 Reads Filed under Veterans.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.